 The new extractor fan works well though and is quieter than the last one.
 So there we go.

-And then this afternoon another European man (and God knows who will fix my stuff or clean my house once Theresa May has sent all the immigrants home) from Handyman Services London came round to fix the door on my dishwasher that had fallen off (just the wooden bit that hides the dishwasher away - the machine itself was fine).
-It’s nice to recommend something rather than complain, but this guy was great: efficient, polite and helpful and he didn’t even think to ask me how much I weighed.
+And then this afternoon another European man (and God knows who will fix my stuff or clean my house once Theresa May has sent all the immigrants home) came round to fix the door on my dishwasher that had fallen off (just the wooden bit that hides the dishwasher away - the machine itself was fine).
+This guy was efficient, polite and helpful and he didn’t even think to ask me how much I weighed.
 He was paid by the hour, but worked quickly and while the wood glue was drying on the door he fixed a couple of other loose shelves and used his silicon gun to properly affix the extractor fan (Petar didn’t have one, but told me it was easy and I could do it myself - but he overestimated me).

 They’re right.
 Brexit is going to hit the useless liberal elite very hard.